That the League be called “Eccles and District Bowling League”.

 The fees shall be paid in full by the end of June.

 Any team dropping out of the league after the ‘Formation of League’ shall be liable for the full affiliation fee.

 When the Executive deals with “Formation of League” business, Clubs shall state when they wish not to play and explain why.

 Registration Forms must be in the hands of the Fixtures Secretary by the April executive meeting.
 Further registration may be made providing that the Fixtures Secretary is given 24 hours notice.
 No further registrations shall be made after the last day of June.

 No player will be allowed to play for more than one Club in this League during one season.

-Before a player can play for another Club he must have fulfilled his obligations to his old club for the past seasons.
+Before a player can play for another Club they must have fulfilled their obligations to their old club for the past seasons.

 All matches are 10 a side and 21 up.

 A team short of players suffers the award to their opponents of 21 points for each absentee.